10.5 Youth workers

 Both associational and open youth work activities in Germany are dependent on a large number of voluntary and paid workers.
 Different qualification requirements apply to these two groups.

 Article 72 of Social Code Book VIII (SGB VIII) lays down (at a national level) the basic qualification requirements applicable to paid workers involved in child and youth services.
 The same applies to youth work professionals.
 At the same time, the federal legislature has refrained from including requirements that are too narrow and specific, so as not to undermine staffing autonomy as a component of local self-government.
 It would also be beyond the legislature's scope to define requirements profiles for every one of the numerous tasks in a single law.
-Rather, it is left to the expert discretion of the individual disciplines to define professional standards.
+Rather, occupational standards are defined based on the expertise of professionals in the field.
 The law prescribes two basic criteria: personal suitability and specialist training.
 Since the criterion of personal suitability is not refined further, this leaves substantial room for interpretation.
 It refers in general to the characteristics required by the social professions, e.g. credibility, empathy, resilience, responsibility and openness/awareness.
 Although the second criterion – specialist training – does not refer to a specific training path, it does require youth work professionals to have been trained in the skills they need to perform the assigned tasks in their area of work.
-Individuals who meet both criteria are referred to as youth work professionals.
+Individuals who meet both criteria are referred to as `youth work professionals´.
 In addition to youth work professionals, paid workers may also include persons with a strong background in social work provided they are able to perform the relevant tasks.
 As a rule, most paid workers are youth work professionals.
 Irrespective of these national guidelines, the statutory authorities at a local authority level can define more specific or more extensive requirements that apply to paid workers involved in youth work in funding and/or quality agreements with the service providers.

 At national level, SGB VIII includes a further requirement applicable to paid workers employed in youth work.
 Article 72a SGB VIII describes circumstances under which individuals already working in youth work or who plan to work in youth work can be excluded from the field.
 It says that persons convicted of specific offences (in particular sex offences) are not allowed to engage in youth work.
 Youth work organisations must therefore regularly ensure that there are no grounds for exclusion from work by obtaining Criminal Records Bureau checks for paid workers.

-Article 72a SGB VIII also requires youth work volunteers to submit a Criminal Records Bureau check at regular intervals where the type, duration and intensity of their contact with children and young people can expose the latter two groups to an increased risk of assault.
+Article 72a SGB VIII also requires youth work volunteers to submit a Criminal Records Bureau check at regular intervals.
 No further criteria are applied at national level to volunteer activities in youth work.

 This distinction between youth work professionals and volunteers is fundamental to the basic understanding of youth work activities in Germany.
 It is expressed in the principle "by and for young people".
 Especially in associational youth work, paid workers are there to support volunteers and the children and young people taking part.
 Almost all members of the executive boards of the youth associations (Jugendverbände) are volunteers.
 They decide on the activities and orientation of the youth associations.
 In open youth work facilities, paid workers put the agendas of children and young people at the centre of their actions.
 In this context, their function is to open up opportunities for volunteers and visitors alike to participate in education and development processes.